bobbayj/jinfund/README.md

 # jin-fund
+Robo-advice and portfolio analysis for investing.

-Robo-advice for ETF Investing.
-Measuring the exposure of your ETF investments by:
+Can measuring the exposure of ETF investments by:
 1. Geography
 2. Sector